About usPartner with usListen to our podcasts

 Neighborhoods

-St. Jean Baptiste Catholic Church 1 Churches For Kids Historic Site Upper East Side
+St. Jean Baptiste Catholic Church 1 Churches Historic Site For Kids Upper East Side

 I thought that perhaps I was immune to the glorious interiors of New York City churches after exploring seventy-five streets, but St. Jean Baptiste Catholic Church proved me wrong.
 The sanctuary is absolutely exquisite, with shimmering stained glass, towering columns, and majestic balconies.
 I met with Barbara O’Dwyer Lopez, the President of the Parish Council, and Father John Kamas who together wrote a beautiful book about the history of St. Jean, making them the perfect people from whom to receive a tour of the building.